Back To Basics: 5 Simple Strategies To Fine-tune Your Job Search

 As you search for new job opportunities, one of the best ways to pivot into a different field is to leverage your transferable skills.
 Professional career planner Dawn Rosenberg McKay defines these skills as the “talents and abilities that can travel with you when you make a transition.”

 Take stock of the transferable skills you can repackage in your resume and cover letter to fit the position you’re seeking.
 By reframing these skills to align with the job you want, you’ll be able to think and talk about your skills in new ways.

 This is a time when employers are placing a strong value on employees’ adaptability.
-Your ability to articulate your transferable skills and illustrate your adaptability in the workplace will impress hiring managers and help set you apart in a crowded applicant pool.
+Your ability to articulate your transferable skills and illustrate your adaptability in the workplace will impress hiring managers and help set you apart.